 The US Air Force currently lacks a professional pilot force, so air operations face many difficulties in both training and practice.
 This situation leads to the fact that the Air Force cannot fully meet the needs of the US military.
 The Air Force is still far from its goal of training about 1,500 new pilots a year as it seeks to address a shortage of personnel, including pilots who have been discharged to work for civilian airlines with higher wages.

-While the majority of applications for height exemptions are accepted, the old limit actually eliminated about 44% of the US female population between the ages of 20 and 29, according to the US Air Force.
+While the majority of applications for height exemptions are accepted, the old limit eliminated about 44% of the US female population between the ages of 20 and 29, according to the US Air Force.
 With the removal of the height standard, the US Air Force now says it will apply an anthropometric review process to select the right aircraft for a new generation of pilots.
-Therefore, it can be said that air force careers in demand are always open.
+Therefore, it can be said that Air Force careers in demand are always open.

 Top 8 Best Jobs in the Air Force You Should Know